How It Works

 Why Do We Do It:

-There are more than 11 million children in this country who are at risk of hunger.
 The consequences of hunger are much more than a growling stomach.
 Poor nutrition can result in a weaker immune system, increased hospitalization, lower IQ, shorter attention spans, and lower academic achievement.
-Children are fed during the school week by federal government programs, but we want to make sure they’re getting nutritional meals over the weekend, too.
+Children are fed during the school week by federal government programs.
+We want to make sure they’re getting nutritional meals over the weekend, too.

 How Much Does it Cost?